-Woermann, et al. 2003) and only examine inter-hemispheric "re-organization."
-Other studies examine regional differences but also rely either on ROI asymmetry indices or regression analysis on clinical variables (Berl, et al. 2006; Billingsley, et al. 2001; Gaillard, et al. 2007; Voets, et al. 2006; Weber, et al. 2006) all depending on presumptions of where language "activation" is "known" to occur based on understanding of normative data.
-There are ECS studies that purport to examine intrahemispheric differences (Hamberger, et al. 2007; Ojemann, et al. 2008), but these do not have control data and can not examine language processing outside the surgical field.
+2004] or ROI asymmetry indices [Binder et al., 1996; Frost et al., 1999; Gaillard et al., 2002, 2007; Ramsey et al., 2001; Spreer et al., 2002; Woermann et al., 2003] and only examine inter-hemispheric "re-organization."
+Other studies examine regional differences but also rely either on ROI asymmetry indices or regression analysis on clinical variables [Berl et al., 2006; Billingsley et al., 2001; Gaillard et al., 2007; Voets et al., 2006; Weber et al., 2006] all depending on presumptions of where language "activation" is "known" to occur based on understanding of normative data.
+There are ECS studies that purport to examine intra-hemispheric differences [Hamberger et al., 2007; Ojemann et al., 2008], but these do not have control data and can not examine language processing outside the surgical field.

-Atypical language patterns may represent: (1) "re-organization", where the primary region of language processing has moved; or, (2) "compensation", where additional areas are recruited within the broadly distributed networks that support language and ancillary cognitive domains to assist in language processing.
-Most commonly, studies have identified inter-hemispheric shifts to the right homologues of Broca's and Wernicke's areas that are generally understood to reflect "re-organization" (Gaillard, et al. 2002; Gaillard, et al. 2004; Gaillard, et al. 2007; Staudt, et al. 2001; Staudt, et al. 2002).
-Intra-hemisphere "re-organization" or "compensation" studies are less common.
-Using comparison of activation maxima, there is modest evidence for greater variance in temporal regions and a shift in temporal activation posteriorly and superiorly in left hemisphere seizure focus patients who remain left dominant (Rosenberger, et al. 2009).
-Employing a principal component analysis (PCA) of difference maps between a group of normal left hemisphere dominant controls and individual patients with LRE, a subgroup of patients with recruitment of posterior temporal areas was also found; atypical language appeared restricted to the distributed language network homologues and margins (Mbwana, et al. 2009).
-It may be difficult to know from these studies whether modest shifts in activation point maxima or recruitment of brain areas on the margins of established networks represent "compensation" or "re-organization".
-However, one form of "compensation", based on intensity level differences instead of location, may not be identified by current methods.
+Atypical language patterns may represent: (1) "re-organization," where the primary region of language processing has moved or (2) "compensation," where additional areas are recruited within the broadly distributed networks that support language and ancillary cognitive domains to assist in language processing.
+Most commonly, studies have identified inter-hemispheric shifts to the right homologues of Broca's and Wernicke's areas that are generally understood to reflect "re-organization" [Gaillard et al., 2002, 2004, 2007; Staudt et al., 2001, 2002].
+Intra-hemisphere "reorganization" or "compensation" studies are less common.
+Using comparison of activation maxima, there is modest evidence for greater variance in temporal regions and a shift in temporal activation posteriorly and superiorly in left hemisphere seizure focus patients who remain left dominant [Rosenberger et al., 2009].
+Using a principal component analysis (PCA) of difference maps between a group of normal left hemisphere dominant controls and individual patients with LRE, a subgroup of patients with recruitment of posterior temporal areas was also found; atypical language appeared restricted to the distributed language network homologues and margins [Mbwana et al., 2009].
+It may be difficult to know from these studies whether modest shifts in activation point maxima or recruitment of brain areas on the margins of established networks represent "compensation" or "re-organization."
+However, one form of "compensation," based on intensity level differences instead of location, may not be identified by current methods.
 This is because intensity normalization is traditionally used as a pre-processing step to scale a group of fMRI activation maps to the same intensity range.
-For example, sub-profile modeling (SSM) uses the natural-log transformation as the first step to standardize the raw image matrix (Alexander and Moeller, 1994).
+For example, sub-profile modeling (SSM) uses the natural-log transformation as the first step to standardize the raw image matrix [Alexander and Moeller, 1994].